natritmeyer/site_prism/README.md

 ```

 Here we're adding a search field to the Home page.
 The `element` method
-takes 2 arguments: the name of the element as a symbol, and a css locator
+takes 2 arguments: the name of the element as a symbol, and a css selector
 as a string.

 #### Accessing the individual element